 Testing is performed on treated water prior to entry into the distribution system and on water from representative sampling locations throughout the distribution system.

 The City of Siloam Springs consistently meets standards established for bacteriology.

-In the 1991 Lead and Copper Rule, the Environmental Protection Agency (EPA) required all public water systems to monitor lead and copper at residential taps.
+In the 1991 Lead and Copper Rule, the EPA required all public water systems to monitor lead and copper at residential taps.
 As a large water system serving greater than 14,000 people, Siloam Springs is required to collect 30 lead and copper tap samples every three years.
 In compliance with these changes, Siloam Springs collects and monitors samples every three years from 30 homes built before 1986.
 The testing is done only in homes built these years because the EPA has determined they are the most likely to contain lead pipes, lead solder, or copper pipes that have not yet "weathered" (acquired a protective mineral coating inside the pipes).
 If your home was built in these years and you would like to participate in this testing program please contact us.
 Testing is the only way to determine if lead or copper are present.